fex-team/fis-postprocessor-jswrapper/README.md

-# fis-modular-jswrapper
+# fis-postprocessor-jswrapper

-A modular plugin for fis to wrap javascript with closure or amd define
+A postprocessor plugin for fis to wrap javascript with closure or amd define.